When visiting a new place you take in the sights and sounds, but arguably, more importantly, the smells and tastes.

 Clumpies offers seasonal and limited edition flavors Raspberry Stracciatella and Chocolate Lava Cake during Valentine’s season, and Chai Latte and Coffee Cake in the fall.

-The Ice Cream Shop.
+The Ice Cream Show.

 These combinations are created from over 40 different fresh ingredients including fruits, chocolates, and nuts.